Pre-Code Hollywood: Effects of the Code

+Censors like Martin Quigley and Joseph Breen understood that a private industry code is more effective than government censorship.
+Private censorship can be more sweeping in its demands, because it is not bound by constitutional due process or freedom of expression rules.
 Termed by Breen as "Compensating moral value", the maxim was that "any theme must contain at least sufficient good in the story to compensate for, and to counteract, any evil which relates."
 Hollywood could present evil behavior, but only if it were eradicated by the end of the film, "with the guilty punished, and the sinner redeemed".

 Pre-Code scholar Thomas Doherty summarized the practical effects:

 Even for moral guardians of Breen's dedication, however, film censorship can be a tricky business.
 Images must be cut, dialogue overdubbed or deleted, and explicit messages and subtle implications excised from what the argot of film criticism calls the "diegesis".
 Put simply, the diegesis is the world of the film, the universe inhabited by the characters existing in the landscape of cinema.
 "Diegetic" elements are experienced by the characters in the film and (vicariously) by the spectator; "nondiegetic" elements are apprehended by the spectator alone. ...
 The job of the motion picture censor is to patrol the diegesis, keeping an eye and ear out for images, languages, and meanings that should be banished from the world of film. ...
 The easiest part of the assignment is to connect the dots and connect what is visually and verbally forbidden by name. ...
 More challenging is the work of the textual analysis and narrative rehabilitation that discerns and redirects hidden lessons and moral meanings.

 The censors thus expanded their jurisdiction from what was seen to what was implied in the spectator's mind.
-In The Office Wife (1930), several of Joan Blondell's disrobing maneuvers were strictly forbidden and the implied image of the actress being naked just off-screen was deemed too suggestive even though it relied upon the audience using their imaginations, so post-Code releases of the film had scenes which were blurred or rendered indistinct, if allowed at all.
+In The Office Wife (1930), several of Joan Blondell's disrobing maneuvers were strictly forbidden and the implied image of the actress being naked just off-screen was deemed too suggestive even though it relied upon the audience using their imaginations, so post-Code releases of the film had scenes that were blurred or rendered indistinct, if allowed at all.

 Following the July 1, 1934, decision by the studios to put the power over film censorship in Breen's hands, he appeared in a series of newsreel clips promoting the new order of business, assuring Americans that the motion-picture industry would be cleansed of "the vulgar, the cheap, and the tawdry" and that movies would be made "vital and wholesome entertainment".
 All scripts now went through PCA, and several films playing in theaters were ordered withdrawn.